Skip to content

 System Prompt

-By default, megasthenes builds a system prompt that includes the repository URL and commit SHA.
-You can override it to customize the assistant’s behavior:
+By default, megasthenes builds a system prompt that embeds the repository URL and commit SHA.
+Override it per session to customize behavior:

-systemPrompt: "You are a security auditor.
-Focus on identifying vulnerabilities, insecure patterns, and potential attack vectors in the codebase.",
+"You are a security auditor.
+Focus on identifying vulnerabilities, insecure patterns, and potential attack vectors.",

 });